 Throughout the year, St. Andrew’s students participate in various math competitions at both the regional and national levels, including:

-- American Mathematics Competition (ASHME) (University of Nebraska)
+- American Mathematics Competition (AMC) (University of Nebraska)